lrtsuser/LRTS/README.md

 #### Artifact

 The [`./artifact`](./artifact) folder contains our code for downloading more builds from the listed projects, our TCP technique code implementation, and experiment scripts.
-To run our scripts on the processed dataset above, please refer to the instructions in the `artifact/README.md`.
+To run our scripts on the processed dataset above, please refer to more details and instructions in the `artifact/README.md`.
 They can be used the same way as described in the ["Getting Start"](#getting-start) section above.